The Graduated Approach

 If you are not happy about the support your child has you can ask to talk to the SENCo, headteacher or centre manager.

-All schools and settings must make ‘reasonable adjustments’ in order to support your child.
+All schools and settings must make ‘reasonable adjustments’ to support your child.
 They do this as part of a graduated approach to meeting needs.

 Some children may work with a teaching assistant – before, during or at the end of a lesson.
 However, children should be encouraged to work independently whenever possible.

-Your child or young person may have different types of observations, assessments to help inform the support they need to reach their individual learning, social and emotional potential.
+Your child or young person may have different types of observations, and assessments to help inform the support they need to reach their learning, social and emotional potential.

-When a key worker, class teacher or the SENCo identifies a child with SEND the class teacher should provide interventions that are additional to or different from those provided as part of the school or setting’s usual differentiated curriculum offer and strategies.
+When a key worker, class teacher or the SENCo identifies a child with special educational needs, the class teacher should provide interventions that are additional to or different from those provided as part of the school or setting’s usual differentiated curriculum offer and strategies.

 The basis for intervention through SEN support could be the teacher’s or others’ concern, underpinned by evidence, about a child who despite receiving differentiated learning opportunities: